Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in spike-like clusters at the top of the plant, blooming from the top of the plant down.
+[photo of flowers] Flowers are in densely packed clusters at the top of the plant, blooming from the top of the plant down.
 Individual flowers are light to deep pink, about ¼ inch across, with 5 petals and numerous long pink stamens.

 Notes:

-Steeplebush is classified as a shrub rather than a wildflower (forb).
+Steeplebush is considered a shrub rather than a wildflower (forb).
 It tends to grow in colonies.
-It resembles Meadowsweet, but it has white flowers.
+It resembles Meadowsweet, which may be growing next to it but has pink flowers and leaves that are green on both surfaces.
 Steeplebush is pretty easy to identify when in bloom.

 • Shop for native seeds and plants at PrairieMoon.com!